Laos Travel Guide: All things you need to know

 Visa on arrival is available at this checkpoint.
 Visa at Embassy is still recommended to prepare before a trip to save time.

 Myanmar Laos Checkpoints

 There is one main crossing at the Friendship Bridge between two countries:

 - Kyainglap – Xieng Kok, eastern Shan State to Luang Namtha Province.

 Visa at Embassy is required before the trip.

 China Laos Checkpoints

-There are 2 border gates between 2 countries:
+There are 2 border gates between the 2 countries:

 - Mohan – Boten, Yunnan to Luang Namtha Province (*).